Best Wireless Earbuds for Running (2026)

 Best for Each Use Case

-The consensus pick across four major review sites.
+The consensus pick across five major review sites, now available at ~$200 street price (down from $249 launch).
 Secure earhook design tested over 150 miles of running by Tom's Guide with zero slippage.
 Punchy bass and crisp highs with ANC and transparency modes.
 Built-in heart rate sensor (though accuracy lags behind dedicated chest straps, especially on iOS).
-10 hours per charge with 5-minute fast charge delivering 1+ hour of playback. [src1, src2, src3, src4]
+10 hours per charge with 5-minute fast charge delivering 1+ hour of playback. [src1, src2, src3, src4, src8]

-At just $30, these are the best running earbuds for budget-conscious athletes.
+Now available at just ~$20 (down from $30 at launch), these are the best running earbuds for budget-conscious athletes.
 IP55 sweat and dirt resistance, secure over-ear hooks with three silicone tip sizes, 9 hours per earbud (35h total), and Google Fast Pair for Android.
 Sound quality is adequate though slightly tinny compared to premium models.
-The Run Testers and GearJunkie both rate them as the top budget pick. [src4, src5]
+The Run Testers, Tom's Guide, and GearJunkie all rate them as the top budget pick. [src2, src4, src5]

+Street price has dropped roughly 25% since the 2026 launch (from ~$80 to ~$60), making this the runaway value pick.
 IP68 submersible waterproofing handles any weather condition.
 12 hours per bud (48h total with case) is enough for an ultra.
 Wing-tip fit stays secure over long distances.
-ANC and Smart Ambient modes give flexibility.
-At $80, this is exceptional value for serious distance runners. [src2, src4, src5]
+ANC and Smart Ambient modes give flexibility. [src2, src4, src5]

 Best Bone Conduction / Situational Awareness: Shokz OpenRun Pro 2 (~$180) — Check price